tomirgang/eh21_maintainable_linux/examples/yocto_advance/qt/README.md

 bitbake-layers create-layer ../meta-coffee
 ```

-We can remore the folder recipes-examples.
+We can remove the folder recipes-examples.
 As we use meta-qt6 content in the layer, it should depend on it in the layer.conf

 ```